Who needs to apply?

 The NPDES Construction Storm Water online permit application process is available on this website, NPDES Permit for Storm Water Discharges from Construction Sites.
 All applicable application information is included in the online application.

 Additional Storm Water information can be obtained by calling (402) 471-8330

 Storm Water Permits during Operation

-An NPDES Industrial Storm Water Permit – Notice of Intent (ISW-NOI) must be received by the NDEQ at least 30 days prior to facility start-up.
+An NPDES Industrial Storm Water Permit – Notice of Intent (ISW-NOI) must be received by the NDEE at least 30 days prior to facility start-up.
 Development of a Storm Water Pollution Prevention Plan addressing storm water runoff and exterior housekeeping is a primary condition of this permit.

 The NPDES Industrial Storm Water permit and associated forms are available on this website, NPDES Permit for Industrial Storm Water Discharges.
 All applicable application forms are attached to the permit document.

 Additional Storm Water information can be obtained by calling (402) 471-4205.

 Treated Groundwater Remediation Discharges

 An NPDES permit is required for the discharge of treated groundwater from remediation facilities.
 This activity can be authorized under an NPDES General Permit authorizing treated groundwater remediation discharges.
 Below is a link to the permit information: